wagtail-nest/.github/profile/README.md

 - Be nice
 - The primary goal is maintenance.
 New features are a nice to have
-- Release often, every time updates are done.
+- Release often, every time updates are done
 - Use [SemVer](https://semver.org/).
-If there are breaking changes, bump the major version.
+If there are breaking changes, bump the major version
-- Test against Wagtail main, [nightly](https://github.com/wagtail/wagtail/wiki/Nightly-testing-of-official-plugins).
+- Test against the Wagtail `main` branch, [nightly](https://github.com/wagtail/wagtail/wiki/Nightly-testing-of-official-plugins)
 - Automate the release process
-- Keep project in sync with the Cookiecutter project template
+- Keep project in sync with the [Cookiecutter project template](https://github.com/wagtail/cookiecutter-wagtail-package)
 - Get wider consensus for new features, and consider a major release for them
-- Have your code peer reviewed before merging to `main`
+- Have your code peer reviewed before merging to the `main` branch
 - Follow the [Python package maintenance guidelines](https://github.com/wagtail/wagtail/wiki/Python-Package-Maintenance-Guidelines)

 ## FAQ